cheeaun/neat-bookmarks/README.md

-﻿**Note**: Neat Bookmarks has been sold and I'm no longer the owner of the extension.
+﻿**Notice: Neat Bookmarks has been sold and I'm no longer the owner of the extension.**

 Neat Bookmarks
 ==============